The Theoretical Context in Which this Consulting Business operates

 epistemological humility perhaps in the form of coherently argued/substantiated conjectures rather than as ideological truths.
 (Karl Popper)

-Different from the empirical, analytical school is a second strand of philosophy whih probably feels that human beings are too desperately lost in
+Different from the empirical, analytical school is a second strand of philosophy which probably feels that human beings are too desperately lost in

-best be labeled as the Rational or Idealistic school of thought therefore suggests that more encompassing theories at least reaching the
+be labeled as the Rational or Idealistic school of thought therefore suggests that more encompassing theories at least reaching the level of

 embark with confidence on the inherently speculative enterprise that life imposes onto them.
 It hence comes as no surprise that the Idealistic